7 Ceiling Fan Alternatives: Keep Cool Either Way!

 We won’t lie; ceiling fans rank high on our list of favorite 19th-century inventions.
 These “cool” gadgets keep temperatures low, can be multifunctional (chandeliers-ceiling fan combos, anyone?), and can be used either indoors or outdoors.

 Further sweetening the deal is the fact that your electricity usage, and hence, your electricity bill, will be as low as it's ever been without any compromise on the fan’s functionality.

 However, ceiling fans can be noisy and distracting, not to mention quite passe.
 Though their functionality has found many fans, not many people love the aesthetics they lend to the room... lights and cooling quotient included.

-And unless you’ve really got the whole Monica Geller way-of-life thing going for you, the chances are that it’s been a good decade since you last cleaned that ceiling fan.
+And unless you’re really meticulous about cleaning and especially dusting, the chances are that it’s been a good decade since you last cleaned that ceiling fan.